lasti15/RoVi2-PickHandProject/hwcomponents/caros_universalrobot/mainpage.md

 ## URServiceInterface ##
 The @ref URServiceInterface interface is supported, but most of the functionalities, especially the force mode functions, have not been tested yet.

+## Warning ##
+The @ref caros::UniversalRobots::servoT (implementation of @ref caros::SerialDeviceServiceInterface::moveServoT) and @ref caros::UniversalRobots::movePtpT (implementation of @ref caros::SerialDeviceServiceInterface::movePtpT) are using inverse kinematics to find the joint positions from the supplied targets.
+Because of this, **the movement is not guaranteed to be collision free**, even though the *obvious* path between the supplied targets is collision free.

 # Requirements #
 RobWorkHardware with the *universalrobots* component enabled, is required and can be obtained from http://www.robwork.dk